Jimmie Johnson ditches vanilla label during IndyCar debut | WTOP

 “I was Jeff Gordon’s hand-picked guy and there was a crowd I was never going to win over.
 Then in my final year, people were like ‘OK, it’s his last year, he’s been here a long time, we’re not going to cheer him but we’re give him some credit.’
 Now that I am not there, I wonder if there’s a fan base that has finally decided, ‘Alright, he’s cool.
 He’s served his time.
 I respect him for doing something different.’
 I don’t know, but there’s some kind of shift going on and people are finally starting to lighten up about me.”

 The road ahead won’t be easy for Johnson as he unlearns two decades of driving a heavy stock car and adapts to a nimble, open-wheel machine against drivers half his age.
-Johnson is slated to drive just the 12 road and street course events on the IndyCar schedule for Chip Ganassi Racing with Tony Kanaan picking up the five oval races in the No. 48.
+Johnson is slated to drive just the 13 road and street course events on the IndyCar schedule for Chip Ganassi Racing with Tony Kanaan picking up the four oval races in the No. 48.

 His barometers have so far only been in testing with his first true action this weekend at Barber.